OpenOCL/openocl.github.io/api-docs-v7.md

 This is the documentation of the current version *OpenOCL v7*.

-In *OpenOCL* you can solve a large class of optimal control problems including **non-linear**, **continuous-time**, **multi-stage**, and **constrained** problems, which can appear in the context of **trajectory optimization** and model **predictive control**.
+In *OpenOCL* you can solve a large class of optimal control problems including non-linear, continuous-time, multi-stage, and constrained problems, which can appear in the context of **trajectory optimization** and **model predictive control**.
 The types of dynamical systems that are supported are all systems that can be described by **ordinary differential equations** or **differential algebraic equations**.

-We introduced some new concepts that should make it as easy as possible for you to model optimal control problems, in particular the notion of *grid*-costs and *grid*-constraints that can be very handy when implementing **tracking problems**.
 In the following we give a short introduction to the concepts used and introduced in *OpenOCL*.

 ## Cost terms and constraints